Frequently Asked Questions

 What are your hours?

-During Fall months we are open Monday thru Friday from 2 pm - 10 pm and Saturday 10 am - 8 pm.
+During Fall months (beginning Sept 1) we are open Monday thru Friday from 2 pm - 10 pm and Saturday 10 am - 8 pm.
 Sundays from 1 pm - 6 pm.
-We have special members-only hours on M, W, Th from 12pm-2 pm.
+We have special members-only hours on M, W, Th from 12 pm-2 pm.
+During the Summer our hours expand to Monday thru Friday from 12 pm - 10 pm, Saturday and Sunday remain the same.

 Where are you located?